List of schools in Ilagan

 This list of primary and secondary schools in Ilagan is sorted per district under its own separate schools division.
 It includes both public and private from primary to secondary that are duly recognized and accredited by the Department of Education and the Commission on Higher Education.

-Schools in Ilagan City were originally grouped into three (3) districts, namely: Ilagan East District, Ilagan South District and Ilagan West District under the Division of Isabela.
-Under its current arrangement, the schools are now grouped into six (6) districts, namely: Ilagan North District, Ilagan Northwest District, Ilagan East District, Ilagan South District, Ilagan West District and San Antonio District.
+Schools in Ilagan City were originally grouped into three districts, namely: Ilagan East Schools District, Ilagan South Schools District and Ilagan West Schools District under the Schools Division of Isabela.

+On December 17, 2012, the schools division of the city of Ilagan was established, under this arrangement, the schools are now grouped into six districts, namely: Ilagan North Schools District, Ilagan Northwest Schools District, Ilagan East Schools District, Ilagan South Schools District, Ilagan West Schools District and San Antonio Schools District.

 As checked on the list of schools on Basic Education Information System (BEIS) of the DepEd, there are a total of 138 listed schools in the city.

 Schools division heads

 The first appointed schools division head in 2013 was Dr. Denizon P. Domingo.
-Its current administration is headed by Dr. Gilbert N. Tong, as the schools division superintendent for this division since 2019.
+Its current administration is headed by Dr. Eduardo C. Escorpiso, Jr., as the schools division superintendent for this division since April 3, 2023.